neilkatahira/EE-Emerge-2020-Loopmaster/README.md

 # Getting Started

-This repository can be downloaded from the link at the top of the page, or cloned by:
+This repository can be downloaded at the top [here](https://github.com/neilkatahira/EE-Emerge-2020-Loopmaster), or cloned by:
 ```
 git clone https://github.com/neilkatahira/EE-Emerge-2020-Loopmaster
 ```